Nurturing Seed of Change

 Founder & Co-Executive Director

-• Jenny is a licensed professional counselor specializing in working with children, adolescents, and young adults with anxiety, OCD, and related challenges.
+Jenny is also a licensed professional counselor specializing in anxiety, OCD, and related challenges.
 She utilizes evidence-based clinical interventions through a relational, value-focused framework.

-Jenny previously taught in the West Chester Area School District, and continues to provide consultation services to schools and educators seeking to integrate best practices for supporting students with complex social and emotional needs.
+Jenny previously taught in the West Chester Area School District with certifications in the areas of Elementary Education, Special Education, Middle Level Mathematics, and School Counseling.
+She continues to provide consultation services to schools and educators seeking to integrate best practices for supporting students with complex social and emotional needs.
 She is a self-described "animal person" and especially loves quirky misfits!

 Brenna McNamee